salimandre/graph-clustering/README.md

 In **part II** we used the previous methods of graph clustering to perform **clustering on a point cloud data (PCD)**

-Again we show how kmeans and spectral clustering performs in this framework
+Again we show how kmeans and spectral clustering performs in this framework.

+Graph complexity depends on the complexity of **vertices profils**.
+In order to compare performance we computed a **label recovery error**.
+Although it should be noted that here models only perform **partial recovery**.
+Indeed each model maps each vertex to one cluster while MMSBM model is much more complex is general.
+Indeed each vertex maps to a proportion of membership for each community.
+As a consequence we considered for each vertex the true cluster to be the cluster for which **the proportion of membership is the highest**.

 ## Part I: mixed membership stochastic block model (MMSBM)